 Pan’s shout was panic-inducing.
 There were numerous times throughout Greek mythology when Pan caused groups of people to become filled with overwhelming, unreasonable fear.
 Out of all of his abilities, this one certainly stands out the most.

 Is Pan a Trickster God?

-Although he doesn’t hold a candle to the mischief of the Norse god Loki or his apparent father Hermes, Pan does dabble in a bit of funny business here and there.
+Although he doesn’t hold a candle to Loki, the Norse god of mischief or to his apparent father Hermes, Pan does dabble in a bit of funny business here and there.
 He enjoys tormenting folk in the woods, whether they be trained hunters or lost travelers.

 Pretty much any weird – even mind-bending – stuff that happens in isolated nature can be attributed to this guy.
 This also includes frightening things.
-That surge of – ahem – panic you get in the woods when you’re all alone?
+That surge of panic you get in the woods when you’re all alone?
 Also Pan.

-Even Plato refers to the great god as “the double-natured son of Hermes” which…sort of sounds like an insult, but I digress.
+Even Plato refers to the great god as “the double-natured son of Hermes” which…sort of sounds like an insult.